rlupu/vnet/README.md

 Access to the Internet is provided via eth0 interface of the Host machine. </br>
 Run it with no arg to set up the virtual network.  </p>

-<p>Three virtual terminals will be launched relying on screen program (see screen documentation).
-So far, the
+<p>Three virtual terminals will be launched relying on screen program (see screen documentation), named H1-term,
-following commands are supported: ifconfig, route, ip, iptables, ping, tcpdump, scapy3, hping3, wget, ssh.</p>
+H2-term and R-term, respectively.
+So far, the following commands are supported: ifconfig, route, ip, iptables, ping, tcpdump, scapy3, hping3, wget, ssh.</p>

 <p>Developed and tested with Bash shell on WSL2 Debian platform. </p>